-We have reviewed the accompanying condensed consolidated interim statement of financial position of Jarir Marketing Company (the "Company") and its subsidiaries (collectively referred to as the "Group") as of June 30, 2020 the related condensed consolidated interim statements of income and comprehensive income for the three-month and six-month period then ended, and the condensed consolidated interim statements of changes in shareholders' equity and cash flows for the six-month period then ended and the notes, comprising a summary of significant accounting policies and other explanatory notes.
-Management is responsible for the preparation and presentation of this condensed consolidated interim financial information in accordance with International Accounting Standard No. 34 - "Interim Financial Reporting" ("IAS 34"), as endorsed in the Kingdom of Saudi Arabia.
-Our responsibility is to express a conclusion on this condensed consolidated interim financial information based on our review.
+We have reviewed the accompanying condensed consolidated interim statement of financial position of Jarir Marketing Company (the "Company") and its subsidiaries (collectively referred to as the "Group") as of June 30, 2021 and the related condensed consolidated interim statements of income, comprehensive income for the three-month and six-month periods then ended, and the condensed consolidated interim statements of changes in shareholders' equity and cash flows for the six-month period then ended and other explanatory notes.
+Management is responsible for the preparation and presentation of this condensed consolidated interim financial statements in accordance with International Accounting Standard No. 34 - "Interim Financial Reporting" (IAS 34), as endorsed in the Kingdom of Saudi Arabia.
+Our responsibility is to express a conclusion on this condensed consolidated interim financial statements based on our review.